devoworm/OW-DW-Education/Models and Representations/About.md

 # Models and Representations
-### Sponsored by
+### Sponsored by :
 [DevoWorm Group](https://devoworm.weebly.com/) and [OpenWorm Foundation](http://openworm.org/).

-### Contributors/Instructors
+### Contributors/Instructors  :
 Dr. Bradly Alicea [web](https://bradly-alicea.weebly.com/), TBA

-### Discussion Board
+### Discussion Board :
 Link to [discussion board](https://eliademy.com/app/a/courses/bdb7b0a934/discussions).
-Here you will discuss assignments, presentations, and readings.
+Here you can discuss assignments, presentations, and readings.

-## Summary
+## Overview | Course
-This course is intended to provide collaborators and students with basic background in how to understand and critically evaluate models and representation for a host of systems.
-We will draw from Biological, Artificial Intelligence, and Artificial Life systems in order to decipher the types of models used in OpenWorm and DevoWorm.
+This course is intended to provide collaborators and students with an essential background in how to understand and critically evaluate models and representation for a host of systems.
+We will draw from Biological, Artificial Intelligence, and Artificial Life systems to decipher the types of models used in OpenWorm and DevoWorm.

 ### Evaluation
 Each section will have assignments, which the learner will complete to earn each part of the course.
 Assignments will be pushed to an appropriate folder in the [Push Assignments Here](https://github.com/devoworm/OW-DW-Education/tree/master/Models%20and%20Representations/Push%20Assignments%20Here) subdirectory.

 ### License
-All content is licensed under Creative Content license ([CC-BY-SA-4.0](https://github.com/devoworm/Licensing-DRM/blob/master/CC-BY-SA-4.0%20License.md)).
+All content is licensed under Creative Common license ([CC-BY-SA-4.0](https://github.com/devoworm/Licensing-DRM/blob/master/CC-BY-SA-4.0%20License.md)).

 ## OpenWorm/DevoWorm Models and Representations